baoxingsong/Baoxing-s-CV/README.md

 # Baoxing's CV

-Now I am a Ph.D. at MPIPZ.
+Now I am a postdoc at MPIPZ.
 I am developing pipelines for GWAS and natural variation analysis.

 I have a biological bachelor degree, then I switched to bioinformatics for Master and Ph.D. degree.
 I spent a lot of efforts to teach myself for programming skills and mathematical knowledge by reading books with a total height of several meters.
 For programming, instead of focusing on program language, I think algorithm and data structure etc. is more important for a professional bioinformatician.
 But with the desire for understating the details of some daily software, which is not well documented, I learned almost all the popular bioinformatics program language.